FIMACO

-Financial Management Company Ltd (FIMACO) was a Jersey company founded in 1990.
+Financial Management Company Ltd (FIMACO or FIMAKO) was a Jersey company founded in 1990.

 The company has gained fame as a result of a series of scandals related to the IMF loan funds, operations on the Russian debt market and the issue of obtaining commission income from operations with the state currency reserve.
 The company has also been the subject of analysis as part of investigations into the fate of party financial resources of the Communist Party.

 Introduction

 According to Fritz W. Ermarth, the "Saga of the KGB Money" began before the breakup of the Soviet Union.
 Ermarth stated that top-level Communist Party of the Soviet Union (CPSU) officials gave instructions: "Using semi-private cooperatives, the KGB sold cheaply acquired Soviet commodities abroad at world prices, putting the proceeds into disguised foreign accounts and front companies" beginning in the mid-1980s.
 For example, Paul Klebnikov explained that Marc Rich was the mentor to the 1990s looters of Russia.
 Before the 1990s to trade between the West and the Soviet Union, Rich established a trading house in Switzerland for each commodity to be traded: oil, aluminum, zinc, chromium, steel, etc. Each trading house had a monopoly on the trade for its commodity between the Soviet Union and the West and would purchase the commodity from the Soviet producers for only 5% to 10% of its market value then sell the commodity through its Swiss trading house at market value and pocket the difference.
 Marc Rich's firm Nordex followed this scheme.
 Ermarth stated, "Initially the KGB objective was simply commercial cover.
 But the program evolved into operating businesses for off-budget revenues, and from there into avenues for squirreling away funds for the safe retirement or political comeback of embattled communist leaders.
 Lines of business came to include money laundering, arms and drug trafficking, and other plainly criminal activities.
 Before long, intelligence, business, politics and crime blurred indistinguishably into each other."
 In the 1990s, the looting of Russia followed a similar scheme and, by 1993, the looters muscled Marc Rich out of commodities trading.
 Ermarth stated that the Soviet Union was engaging in this scheme in 1985 and, in the 1990s, Russia had many that were "squirreling away funds for the safe retirement or political comeback of embattled communist leaders."